via/ovari/README.md

 ### POST /v1/environments/:environment
 ### PATCH /v1/environments/:environment
+### DELETE /v1/environments/:environment
-Creates or updates an environment
+Creates, updates, or deletes an environment

 Pass in a json body containing the initial package list and macros:
 {